-We were looking to isolate in a tropical climate and in a safe location.
-Surrounded by nature and wide open green spaces, with few humans around and easy access to white sand beaches.
-So, Maui is where we are right now.
-We felt Maui, in the middle of the South Pacific, was the safest place that met this above criteria.
-Far away from the problems facing the mainland USA but still be in our home country.
+We were looking to isolate in a warm tropical climate and in a safe location.
+Surrounded by nature, wide open green spaces, and easy access to an abundance of white sand beaches with few humans around.
+So, Maui is where we have been holed up since mid-July 2020.
+We felt Maui, in the middle of the South Pacific, was the safest place that met the above criteria.
+Far away from the rampant problems and utter incompetency facing the mainland USA but still be in our home country.
 The islands of Hawaii are effectively closed to tourists due to the 14 day strictly enforced mandatory quarantine.
 We plan to hunker down here for as long as it takes for the world to open up again for safe travel.

 So, what do I miss most about not being on the road traveling around the world?

 So, what do I really miss about being restricted from continuing on our world journey?